READ MORE about chlamydia...

 What is chlamydia?

-Chlamydia is very common in New Zealand, especially in young people under 25 years old, but can affect people who are having sex of all ages.
+Chlamydia is very common in New Zealand, especially in young people under 25 years of age, but can affect people of all ages who are having sex.

 Chlamydia is spread by having sex with someone who has the infection.
 The sex can include vaginal and anal sex, oral sex, sharing sex toys or sex play.